-- 1. Seal any unused openings in the common venting system. - 2.
-Inspect the venting system for proper size and horizontal pitch.
-Determine that there is no blockage, restriction, leakage, corrosion, or other deficiencies which could cause an unsafe condition.
+1. Seal any unused openings in the common venting system.

-- Close all building doors and windows and all doors 3. between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
-Turn on clothes dryers and any appliances not connected to the common venting system.
-Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
+- 2. Inspect the venting system for proper size and horizontal pitch.
+Determine that there is no blockage, restriction, leakage, corrosion, or other deficiencies which could cause an unsafe condition. - 3.
+Close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
+Turn ON clothes dryers and any appliances not connected to the common venting system.
+Turn ON any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
 Do not operate a summer exhaust fan.
 Close fireplace dampers. - 4.
 Follow the lighting instructions.
-Turn on the appliance that is being inspected.
+Turn ON the appliance that is being inspected.
 Adjust the thermostat so that the appliance operates continuously. - 5.
 After the main burner has operated for 5 minutes, test for leaks of flue gases at the draft hood relief opening.
-Use the flame of a match or candle. - 6.
-After determining that each appliance connected to the common venting system is venting properly. (step 3) return all doors, widows, exhaust fans, fireplace dampers, and any other gas burning appliances to their previous mode of operation. - 7.
-If a venting problem is found during any of the preceding tests, the common venting system must be modified to correct the problem.
+Use the flame of a match or candle. - After determining that each appliance connected to the common venting system is venting properly, (step 3) return all doors, windows, exhaust fans, fireplace dampers, and any other gas burning appliances to their previous mode of operation. - If a venting problem is found during any of the preceding tests, the common venting system must be modified to correct the problems.

-Resize the common venting system to the minimum vent pipe size determined by using the appropriate tables in Appendix G. (These are in the current standards of the National Fuel Gas Code ANSI Z223.1.)
+Resize the common venting system to the minimum vent pipe size determined by using the appropriate tables in the current standards of the National Fuel Gas Code ANSI Z223.1.

-GAS PIPE CAPACITY - FT/HR (kL/HR)
+GAS PIPE CAPACITY - FT3/HR (kL/HR)